spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-statistics/lesion-metrics.rst

 .. note::

-   You can use ``sct_analyze_lesion`` on lesion and spinal cord segmentation masks produced automatically (for example by SCT's deep learning models; see :ref:`lesion-segmentation <lesion-segmentation>` for more information. ) or manually.
+   You can use ``sct_analyze_lesion`` on lesion and spinal cord segmentation masks produced automatically (for example by SCT's deep learning models; see :ref:`lesion-segmentation <lesion-segmentation>` for more information) or manually.

 Details: